 - Ensure that DOJ dedicates sufficient resources to the investigation and prosecution of cases relating to elder justice

 Studies have shown that victims of financial exploitation, elder abuse or neglect have been found to have three times the risk of dying prematurely.
 Reported incidents of abuse in care facilities, both long term and daycare, have skyrocketed in the past decade.
 The Elder Justice Act creates a nationwide database and program for background checks for the employees of care facilities.
 The act also requires that any elder abuse perpetrated in a long-term care facility be reported immediately to law enforcement.

 Combating Financial Crimes of Elder Abuse

-Before The Elder Justice Act was enacted, federal funding for programs and justice regulations was not available.
-Now, community education, awareness campaigns, training for law enforcement personnel, and Adult Protective Services are available to millions of seniors across the U.S. While much research, training, education, and implementation of programs still needs to take place, The Elder Justice Act is the first step towards creating a better, safer world for our senior community.
+Before the Elder Justice Act was enacted, federal funding for programs and justice regulations was not available.
+Now, community education, awareness campaigns, training for law enforcement personnel, and Adult Protective Services are available to millions of seniors across the U.S. While much research, training, education and implementation of programs still needs to take place, the Elder Justice Act is the first step toward creating a better, safer world for our senior community.

 The Elder Justice Coalition.
 Retrieved July 22, 2012 from: http://www.elderjusticecoalition.com

 BIFOCAL, Stiegel, Lori A., March-April 2010.
 Vol. 31, No. 4.
 “Elder Abuse Prevention: Elder Justice Act Becomes Law, But Victory Is Only Partial”.
 Retrieved July 22, 2012 from: http://www.americanbar.org/content/dam/aba/migrated/aging/PublicDocuments/eja_act_art_prtl.authcheckdam.pdf